Posted December 2017 by NZCU Baywide

 So whether you’re a retiree looking to boost your savings, or someone who’s only just started their financial journey through life, there’s an option below to suit safe savers through to financial risk takers.
 This includes:

-- How to quickly and easily cut out the risks and rest easy with a term deposit investment.
+- How to quickly and easily cut out the risks and rest easy with a term investment.

 - What you need to know about the fine line between risk vs reward of the New Zealand stock market.